simakro/NoTrAmp/README.md

     "rev_indicator": "rev"
 }
 ```
-- "sep" = Separator used to delineate fields in primer name\
+          "sep" = Separator used to delineate fields in primer name
-- "min_len" = minimal number of fiels in primer names [must be an int]
+      "min_len" = minimal number of fields in primer names [must be an int]
-- "max_len" = maximum number of fiels in primer names (if no alternative primer are in the panel, the same as min_len) [must be an int]
+      "max_len" = maximum number of fields in primer names (if no alternative primer are in the panel, the same as min_len) [must be an int]
-- "amp_num" = 0 based index of the field containing the amplicon-number [must be an int]
+      "amp_num" = 0 based index of the field containing the amplicon-number [must be an int]
-- "position" = 0 based index of the field containing information on primer position in the amplicon (e.g. left/right or fw/rev) [must be an int]
+     "position" = 0 based index of the field containing information on primer position in the amplicon (e.g. left/right or fw/rev) [must be an int]
-- "fw_indicator" = indicator used to identify directionality of the primer; can be anything as long as consistent; typical indicators: "fw", "FW", "left", "start", "+"
+ "fw_indicator" = indicator used to identify directionality of the primer; can be anything as long as consistent;
+                  typical indicators: "fw", "FW", "left", "start", "+"
-- "rev_indicator" = indicator used to identify directionality of the primer; can be anything as long as consistent; typical indicators: "rev", "REV", "right", "end", "-"
+"rev_indicator" = indicator used to identify directionality of the primer; can be anything as long as consistent;
+                  typical indicators: "rev", "REV", "right", "end", "-"

 Examples for primers named after a minimal scheme:
 ```sh